FedeMatt/Statistical-Learning-II---exam-project/README.md

 The data is related with direct marketing campaigns (phone calls) of a Portuguese banking institution.
-The classification goal is to predict if the client will subscribe a term deposit.
+The classification goal is to predict whether the client will subscribe a term deposit.

 Exploratory Data Analysis and several statistical learning techniques are implemented using R.